COVID-19 vaccination in Canada: Approval for younger children and boosters

+New formulations

-On September 1, 2022, Moderna's new bivalent vaccine, which targets both the original strain of COVID-19 and the Omicron BA.1 variant, received authorization from Health Canada.
+On September 1, 2022, Moderna's new bivalent vaccine, which targeted both the original strain of SARS-CoV-2 and the Omicron BA.1 variant, received authorization from Health Canada.
 A week later, the first shipments arrived in Quebec, followed by Ontario and other provinces shortly after.
-The bivalent vaccine is not currently set to replace the original Moderna vaccine, but will instead coexist with it, with the federal government maintaining stocks of both.
+The bivalent vaccine was not initially set to replace the original Moderna vaccine, but instead to coexist with it, with the federal government maintaining stocks of both.

-On October 7, 2022, Pfizer's new bivalent vaccine, which targets the original strain of COVID-19 as well as the Omicron BA.4 and BA.5 subvariants, was approved by Health Canada for individuals aged 12 years and up.
+On October 7, 2022, Pfizer's new bivalent vaccine, which targeted the original strain of SARS-CoV-2 as well as the Omicron BA.4 and BA.5 subvariants, was approved by Health Canada for individuals aged 12 years and up.
 According to Health Canada, 97% of COVID-19 cases in Canada were either of the BA.4 or BA.5 subvariant as of mid-September 2022.
 As such, NACI issued a recommendation for people to use one of the approved bivalent vaccines as their upcoming booster shot.
 The Pfizer bivalent vaccine was later approved for children aged 5 to 11 years old on December 9.

+Health Canada received a submission from Moderna on June 29, 2023, for yet another reformulated COVID-19 vaccine based on the Omicron XBB.1.5 subvariant of SARS-CoV-2.
+The updated version was tested in a small human trial of 101 participants who had previously received four doses of previous formulations of the Moderna COVID-19 vaccine.
+Its safety profile was found to be "consistent with previously authorized vaccines."
+It was authorized for use in people six months and older on September 12, 2023.